- Documentation (2.5.0-rc2-local-20180419193918)

 This notion is very helpful to define configurations which are similar with some differences.

-since 1.4 The extends attribute can use the following wildcards:
+The extends attribute can use the following wildcards:

 all other configurations

 A whole configuration can be declared as non transitive, so that all dependencies resolved in this configuration will be resolved with transitivity disabled.
 Note that the transitivity is disabled for all the configuration dependencies (including those obtained because this conf extends other ones), and only for this configuration (which means that a conf extending this one with transitivity enabled will get transitive dependencies even for dependencies being part of the non transitive configuration).
 This is very useful to build a compile configuration, for instance, forcing the dependency declaration on each direct dependency, with no risk to forget some because of transitivity.

 the visibility of the declared configuration.